Trading on margin can magnify your returns, but it can also increase your losses. Learn the basics, benefits, and risks of margin trading.

 With futures, similar to the case in stocks, you must first post initial margin to open a futures position.
 If the margin equity falls below a certain amount, it must be topped up.
 This is known as the “maintenance margin” level.

-Futures margins are set by the exchanges and vary depending on the commodity (market volatility is also a factor).
-For example, as of January 2020, CME Group WTI crude oil futures required a maintenance margin of about $3,700, or roughly 6% of the total contract value.
-(The contract was trading just under $60 per barrel in mid-January 2020, meaning one futures contract covering 1,000 barrels of oil had a notional value of about $60,000.)
+Futures initial margins are set by the exchanges (firms may hold higher house requirements) and vary depending on the commodity (market volatility is also a factor).
+For example, in January 2022, the CME Group WTI crude oil futures required a maintenance margin of $5,850 or roughly 7% of the total contract value.
+(The contract was trading around $80 per barrel in mid-January 2022, meaning one futures contract covering 1,000 barrels of oil had a notional value of about $80,000.)

 Margin requirements in the retail foreign exchange (“forex”) market can be even lower—2% to 3% of the total value.
-“Generally, forex rules allow for the most leverage, followed by futures, then equities,” said Peter Klink, director of risk management at TD Ameritrade.
+“Generally, forex rules allow for the most leverage, followed by futures, then equities,” said Nick Theodorakos, managing director of margin risk at Schwab.
 “Depending on the product, forex and futures leverage can be at 20:1 or even 50:1 compared to equities’ overnight margin of 4:1.”

 When used with caution and discipline, leverage can be a valuable tool in a trader’s arsenal, but the warning bears repeating: Margin is a double-edged sword.
 It can magnify losses as well as gains.
 If you plan to use margin, make sure you understand the risks and be sure to monitor your accounts carefully.